Texting & Driving, and Personal Injury Lawsuits

 Driving While Distracted is a Public Safety Hazard

 Approximately 2.35 million Americans are injured in automobile accidents every year, and over 37,000 are killed.
 There are varying estimates on what percentage of accidents are caused by distracted driving.

 If you’ve been injured by a distracted driver, contact the texting and driving accident lawyers at The Doyle Law Offices today.

 The National Highway Traffic Safety Administration estimates that about 17% of injury accidents are caused by driver distraction.
 That includes all kinds of distractions, not just cell phone use and texting.

 The National Safety Council, on the other hand, estimates that 28% of all injury crashes are caused by cell phones and texting alone.

 A third study from the American Automobile Association (AAA) seems to indicate that the percentages are actually significantly higher.
 Cameras that monitored driver activity were installed in thousands of cars, and the in-vehicle footage of approximately 1,700 car crashes was analyzed.

 The research concentrated on the six seconds of video leading up to each crash.
 In this study, driver distraction was involved in a whopping 58% of all crashes.
 Distraction was a factor in 76% of all rear-end crashes, and 89% of road departure crashes.

 Whatever the actual percentages are, driver distraction is a serious threat to public safety.
-If you were injured in an automobile accident in which the driver at fault was distracted, you may be entitled to compensation.
-Call the personal injury lawyers at The Doyle Law Offices, PA today for a free case evaluation.
+If you were injured in a car accident in which the driver at fault was distracted, you may be entitled to compensation.
+Call the Cary personal injury lawyers at The Doyle Law Offices, P.A. today at (919) 228-4487 for a free case evaluation.

 Distracted driving could be defined as anything that reduces a driver’s mental or physical capacity to safely perform the task of driving a motor vehicle.
 From a clinical point of view, there are three basic categories of distraction: